 - After you've parked, put the gear in park for automatic transmissions (for manual transmissions, put the car either in first or reverse) and set the parking brake.
 Shut off the ignition and remove the key.
 Check for traffic prior to getting out.
 Lock the doors. - Suddenly opening car doors can pose a very serious threat to bicyclists.
-When opening your car door, drivers and passengers are encouraged to check both their rear and side-view mirrors, then open the door with the right hand.
+When opening their car door, drivers and passengers should check their rear-view mirror, side-view mirror, then open the door with their far hand.
+For more information, see page 38.